-It is possible that, for a purpose such as for reducing greenhouse gas emissions, an enterprise requests the counterparty to its transaction to conduct an activity to accomplish the above purpose or make improvements, etc. to certain goods or services.
+There are cases in which an enterprise, for purposes such as for reducing greenhouse gas emissions, requests the counterparty to its transaction to conduct an activity to accomplish the above purpose or make improvements, etc. to certain products or services.
 Such counterparty may incur additional costs in its implementation of such improvements, etc.